dinesh-hannurkar/cpft/README_DEPLOYMENT.md

 ## 🎉 You're Ready!

-Your CPFT project is fully set up for:
+Your fylooo project is fully set up for:
 - ✅ Local development
 - ✅ Testing
 - ✅ Production deployment